-How then could it be remotely possible for Jesus’ death to come from such illegitimate means under the new covenant if the latter is the fulfillment of it?
+How then could it be remotely possible for Jesus’ death to come from such illegitimate means under the old covenant if the new covenant is the fulfillment of the former (old covenant)?
 Remember, both the holocausts of the Old Testament and the holocaust of the New Testament are being made to the same “I am,” Almighty Lord, creator of the universe and mankind in it, that is, our heavenly Father.
 Would the Lord’s physical criteria here somehow change between covenants or will they remain consistent?
 Let’s apply a little thinking to our Bible passages here confirming the Almighty’s guidelines for acceptable holocausts or sacrifices.

 The quote above is from the Almighty as written by Moses.
 As atonement is common to the Old and New Testaments; loss of blood is the common means by which atonement is achieved as established by our heavenly Father in the Torah.